openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 Clock Enable, Reset & Configure uDMA SDIO
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Configure uDMA Core's PERIPH_CLK_ENABLE to enable uDMA SDIO's peripheral clock.
-A peripheral clock is used to calculate the baud rate in uDMA SDIO.
+A peripheral clock is used by uDMA SDIO to synchronize data with external device.
+   - Configure uDMA SDIO's CLK_DIV CSR to update the period of SDIO's peripheral clock.
+Refer to the register description for more information.
-- Configure uDMA Core's PERIPH_RESET CSR to issue a reset signal to uDMA SDIO.
-It acts as a soft reset for uDMA SDIO.
+- Configure uDMA Core's PERIPH_RESET CSR to issue a reset signal to uDMA QSPI.
+The uDMA QSPI can be reset via:
-- Configure uDMA SDIO's CLK_DIV CSR to update the period of SDIO clock.
+   - System system
+   - Setting corresponding bit in the uDMA Core's PERIPH_RESET CSR

 Command
 ~~~~~~~